Genaker/TerraformMagentoCloud/README.md

 This Infrastructure is the result of years of experience scaling Magento 1 and 2 in the cloud.
 It comes with the best practises baked right in saving your business time and money and customers.

+Leverage your own AWS Account drammatically reduce your monthly spend instead of paying an expensive managed hosting provider (PaaS, SaaS).

 ## AWS Magento 2 Cloud Features:
 * True Horizontal Auto Scaling
 * Affordabie(starting from ~300$ for us-west-2 region)